kevin-pietruszka/ChessTacticClassification/README.md

 The tactic behind this queen trade is the followup move of Bxd4, which forks the rook on c3 and white’s king on g1:<br>
 ![chess3](https://user-images.githubusercontent.com/32807310/136489031-06ebc1b1-ffca-4c8f-ba52-969c1590045d.JPG)<br>

-Through this three stage sequence, Stockfish has recommended all of the best possible moves, specifically assigning them a rating which corresponds to the advantage, in pawns, one player has over the other.
-In the last screenshot, Stockfish is evaluating black to have an advantage equivalent to 4.9 pawns over white, putting them handedly in the lead.
-However, Stockfish fails to provide the player with any explanation/classification through these steps of moves as to why this sequence is so advantageous, which deprives the player of a learning opportunity.
-Our AI would immediately recognize that Qxc3 leads to a fork and inform the player of this, which would allow the player to reach a better understanding why a move is powerful quicker and without requiring prior knowledge to the concept of a fork.
+Through this three stage sequence, Stockfish has recommended all of the best possible moves, assigning them a rating corresponding to the advantage one player has over the other.
+In the last screenshot, Stockfish is evaluating black to have an advantage equivalent to 4.9 pawns over white, putting them in the lead.
+However, Stockfish fails to provide the player with any explanation/classification through these moves as to why this sequence is advantageous, which deprives the player of understanding.
+Our AI would recognize that Qxc3 leads to a fork and inform the player, allowing the player to quickly understand why a move is powerful without requiring prior knowledge of forking.
 <br><br>
-Of course, this functionality would become more and more useful as situations increase in complexity, especially in scenarios in which a player made a poor move where the AI could point out what the player left themselves open to, even if that situation never played out in the game being analyzed.

 ### Methods

-We will use supervised learning in order to accomplish this task by using the puzzle data sets from lichess.com.
-These data sets have sections dedicated to different strategies like forking with the knights that could be used to train for certain topics.
+We will use supervised learning to accomplish this task via the puzzle data sets from lichess.com.
+These datasets have sections dedicated to different strategies like forking with the knights that could be used to train for certain topics.
 In regards to the method of machine learning, a neural network or a bayes net would be used in order to learn from these data sets and attempt to classify.
 A bayes net approach would be a good match for the problem since the dataset contains the board states that lead up to various puzzle solutions whereas a neural network would be able to take in a wide variety of features that can be used to attempt to classify the problem.

 ### Potential Results/ Discussion